onzfonz/comp227/src/content/9/en/part9b.md

 However, a more sophisticated method for implementing and importing platform-specific components (or any other piece of code) is to use the *.ios.jsx* and *.android.jsx* file extensions.
-Note that the *.jsx* extension can as well be any extension recognized by the bundler, such as *.js*.
+Notice that the *.jsx* extension can as well be any extension recognized by the bundler, such as *.js*.
 We can for example have files *Button.ios.jsx* and *Button.android.jsx* which we can import like this:

 ```javascript